-- 180. Bianca returned the following day to seek access to the asylum process at the San Ysidro POE.
-She identified the Mexican workers in white shirts who informed her that they handled the asylum "waitlist" process.
-She was given a number, "919" which reflected her place on the waitlist.
-The Mexican workers told her that when her number was called she would be able proceed to the POE.
-She was informed that she would have to wait multiple weeks. - 181.
-Desperate for her life, her safety, and with little resources, on or about September 28th, 2018, at 1:00 a.m.
+She was informed that she would have to wait multiple weeks.

+187. Desperate for her life, her safety, and with little resources, on or about September 28th, 2018, at 1:00 a.m.
 Bianca approached the U.S.-Mexico border fence abutting the beach and climbed over the fence into U.S. territory.
-Eventually a U.S. Border Patrol guard spotted her on U.S. soil and demanded that she climb back over the fence and into Mexico or else he would call the Mexican authorities. - 182.
-On October 8, 2018, Bianca attempted once again to seek access to the asylum process by presenting herself at the San Ysidro POE.
+Eventually a U.S. Border Patrol guard spotted her on U.S. soil and demanded that she climb back over the fence and into Mexico or else he would call the Mexican authorities.

+- 188. On October 8, 2018, Bianca attempted once again to seek access to the asylum process by presenting herself at the San Ysidro POE.
 At the POE CBP official "Soto" denied Bianca's request to seek asylum, again informing her that they were "full."
 He instructed Bianca to stand aside and wait for a Mexican official.
-No Mexican official came and she left. - 183.
-Bianca would like to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understands that she would likely be turned away again.
-Bianca is fearful of remaining in Tijuana.
-She cannot remain and believes seeking assistance from the Mexican government would be futile.
+No Mexican official came and she left. - 189.
+At the time the First Amended Complaint was filed, Bianca desired to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understood that she would likely be turned away again.
+Bianca was fearful of remaining in Tijuana.
+She could not remain and believed seeking assistance from the Mexican government would be futile. - 190.
+Following the filing of the First Amended Complaint in this case, Defendants made arrangements to facilitate Bianca's entry into the United States.